geekcomputers/Python/Assembler/README.md

 # Python-Assembler
-#WE NEED A FREE T-SHIRT.
+# WE NEED A FREE T-SHIRT
 This program is a simple assembler-like (intel-syntax) interpreter language.
 The program is written in python 2.
 To start the program you will need to type